What’s in a name…

 Additionally, Heimler Syndrome has recently been identified as a part of ZSD, on the milder end of the spectrum.

 So what is Zellweger Spectrum Disorder?

 Peroxisomal Disorder on the Zellweger Spectrum (also sometimes referred to as Generalized Peroxisomal Disorder) is categorised by the absence of peroxisomes.
 Peroxisomes are cell structures that break down toxic substances and synthesize lipids (fatty acids, oils, and waxes) that are necessary for cell function.
-Peroxisomes are required for normal brain development and function and the formation of myelin, the substance that coats nerve fibres.
+Peroxisomes are required for normal brain development and function as well as the formation of myelin, the substance that coats nerve fibres in the brain.

 ZSD affects an estimated 1/50,000 live births.
 Children usually don’t live long into adulthood, however the spectrum is wide and life expectancy ranges from days old to patients who live into their 30s.
 Most children have some degree of facial characteristics such as a broad nasal bridge, low set ears, a large fontanelle (soft spot) and a high forehead (which in our humble opinion makes for incredibly beautiful children!) they also usually have shortened limbs to some degree and small hands and feet.

 Affected children generally show symptoms from birth such as jaundice, hypotonia, failure to thrive and liver dysfunction.
 Many children fail to pass their newborn hearing screening.
 As the disease progresses children commonly deal with global disabilities, vision impairment, adrenal insufficiency and seizures.
 Children may also suffer other common symptoms such as renal stones, low bone density and blood clotting issues that can lead to haemorrhage and intracranial bleeding.